Should You Remodel a Home for Yourself or for Resale Value?

 So far, all of my clients have said no.

 The reason most homeowners call SG23 Design is because they’ve already lived in a space for years that doesn’t work for them and they haven’t figured out a solution.
 That’s right, most people wait years to address an issue in their home that annoys them on a pretty regular basis.
-Sure, it’s sometimes about budget, but more often, homeowners just get used to living with a crowded bathroom, an outdated kitchen or an awkward master suite layout.
+Sure, sometimes it’s about budget, but more often, homeowners just get used to living with a crowded bathroom, an outdated kitchen or an awkward master suite layout.
 On top of that, the thought of a remodel disrupting the day to day can seem overwhelming.

 Living through a remodel can be very stressful, but the payoff of is well worth it.
-You deal with the stress for a few weeks (perhaps months if it’s a huge remodel), but you get to enjoy those custom designed spaces for years.
+You deal with the stress for a few weeks (perhaps months, if it’s a huge remodel), but you get to enjoy those custom designed spaces for years.
 Even a morning routine can change dramatically.

 If a remodel is feasible, consider whether or not feel like you would like to continue living with a dysfunctional space for an extended period of time.